-- A. Membership Rank Members of the Department of Physical Therapy RTP Committee who participate in promotion recommendations must be tenured and must have a higher rank than the candidate(s) being considered.
-They must not themselves be candidates for promotion. - B. Department Chair The Chair of the Department of Physical Therapy may or may not serve as a member of the Department RTP Committee if elected.
+- A. Membership Rank Members of the Department of Recreation and Leisure Studies RTP Committee who participate in promotion recommendations must be tenured and must have a higher rank than the candidate(s) being considered.
+They must not themselves be candidates for promotion. - B. Department Chair The Chair of the Department of Recreation and Leisure Studies generally does not serve as a member of the Department RTP Committee so that he or she may write an independent evaluation of the candidate pursuant to the provisions of Section 3.4.2 of this document.
+However, in the event that there are an insufficient number of faculty members qualified to serve on the Department RTP Committee (or other unusual circumstances that so warrant), the Department Chair may serve as a member of the Department RTP Committee, if elected.
 If elected to such service, though, the Chair may not make a separate recommendation pursuant to Section 3.4 of this policy.
-Moreover, to avoid conflicts of interest, the Department Chair may not sit with the Department RTP Committee during the time that the Committee is considering his or her own materials for reappointment, tenure, or promotion. - C. Vacancies In the event that one or more vacancies occur in unexpired terms of the Department RTP Committee, either a meeting of the department faculty shall be called for the purpose of securing nominations, or nominations shall by solicited via a nominating ballot executed by the Chair of the Department of Physical Therapy.
-If there are unexpired terms of differing lengths, the nominee(s) who receive(s) the most votes shall serve the longest term(s). - D. Chair of the Department RTP Committee The Department of Physical Therapy RTP Committee shall elect a chair from among its own members.
+Moreover, to avoid conflicts of interest, the Department Chair may not sit with the Department RTP Committee during the time that the Committee is considering his or her own materials for reappointment, tenure, or promotion. - C. Vacancies In the event that one or more vacancies occur in unexpired terms of the Department RTP Committee, either a meeting of the department faculty shall be called for the purpose of securing nominations, or nominations shall by solicited via a nominating ballot executed by the Chair of the Department of Recreation and Leisure Studies.
+If there are unexpired terms of differing lengths, the nominee(s) who receive(s) the most votes shall serve the longest term(s). - D. Chair of the Department RTP Committee The Department of Recreation and Leisure Studies RTP Committee shall elect a chair from among its own members.

-3.3.3 Responsibility and Accountability
+3.4.3 Responsibility and Accountability